Restart expedites quantum walk hitting times

 To better understand the ``plunge'' namely the transition $r^*= 6\to r^*= 1$ found for $\epsilon_{pl}$, $\langle n_f \rangle_r$ close to a critical value of $\tau$ is plotted in the insets of Fig. \ref{fig4}.
 There appear two minima of $\langle n_f \rangle_r$.
 The first is at $r^*=6$ and the second at $r^*=1$.
 A slight change of $\tau$ leads to the global minimum switching from one value to the other.
 At the exact transition value, the two minima are identical.
 Thus the system exhibits an instability in the sense that small changes of $\tau$ create a large difference in $r^*$.

-{\em Conclusion.} Employing the sharp-restart strategy \cite{Luby1993,restart}, we expedite the hitting time of a tight-binding quantum walk.
-The expected hitting time under restart exhibits an oscillatory behavior unlike the classical case, rendering the appearance of several extrema.
+{\em Discussion.} Employing the sharp-restart strategy, we expedite the hitting time of a tight-binding quantum walk and now we emphasize three points.
+First, the expected hitting time under restart exhibits an oscillatory behavior unlike the classical case, rendering the appearance of several extrema.
 This effect is general and not limited to the Zeno limit, as we will show in a future publication.
 What is unique to this limit, is that the optimal restart is $\tau$-independent, and that one may obtain a transcendental equation which is a by far simpler tool if compared with an exact though numerical evaluation of the problem.
-In sparse measurement limit, i.e. large $\tau$, the optimal restart step $r^*$ exhibits a periodical staircase structure with instabilities, i.e. plunges in the optimal restart time (Fig. \ref{fig4}).
-This type of instabilities are not limited to the large $\tau$ limit, in fact as we will show in a longer publication, they can be found also for the optimal restart time as a function of $\delta$ (unlike the case here where $\tau$ is varied) in the Zeno limit (see some information in SM).
+Second, previously it was shown that sharp restart has certain advantage of attaining the lowest mean passage time among all restart strategies \cite{Luby1993,restart}.
+It is also noteworthy that the quantum feature of oscillations is wiped out with Poisson or geometric restarts (see details in SM), thus sharp restart should be used in the quantum domain.
+Third, in sparse measurement limit, i.e. large $\tau$, the optimal restart step $r^*$ exhibits a periodical staircase structure with instabilities, i.e. plunges in the optimal restart time (Fig. \ref{fig4}).
 We expect these instabilities to be generic for a wide range of parameter changes, as their cause is the oscillatory nature of the detection time statistics.
-Furthermore, the condition for the transitions of $r^*$ Eq. (\ref{eqRRR}), is the discrete version of the extrema equation Eq. (\ref{cont1}).
-This is accounted by the equivalence between equating $\langle n_f \rangle_r$ to $\langle n_f \rangle_{r+1}$ and solving $\partial_{t_r}\langle t_f \rangle_r=0$.
-This implies that some of our techniques and results are applicable to a vast number of problems.
+These plunges and instabilities are clearly a signature of the quantum dynamics, and as far as we know, are new in the general framework of restart theory.